Home » Healthy homemaking » How to Clean Stainless Steel Pans So They Are Squeaky Clean

 • Ammonia: Ammonia is a highly alkaline substance that can cause discoloration and damage to the surface of stainless steel pans.

 • Harsh chemicals: Harsh chemicals like oven cleaners, drain cleaners or toilet bowl cleaners can damage the surface of stainless steel pans and cause discoloration or corrosion.
-Instead, use a vinegar spray or 1:1 mix of vinegar to water.
+Instead, use a vinegar spray, a 1:1 mix of vinegar to water, or eco-friendly cleaning products with little to no harmful chemicals.

 A person in green gloves washing a steel pan in a kitchen sink.